dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

     public sealed class DiagnosticsConnectionEventArgs : EventArgs
     {
         // The process ID of the connected process
-        // This cannot be used to uniquely identify an Application since connected Applications may not be in the same PID-space, e.g., containers public int ProcessId { get; set; }
+        // This cannot  always be used to uniquely identify an Application since connected Applications may not be in the same PID-space, e.g., containers public int ProcessId { get; set; }

-        // This is a random 16-bit number casted to an int.
-It is not cryptographically secure, but should be unique across PID-spaces
-        // and should be used to unique identify connection Applications.
-This will be the same every time an Application instance connects public int RuntimeInstanceCookie { get; set; }
+        // This is a random Guid.
+It should be used to unique identify connection Applications.
+This will be the same every time an Application instance connects public Guid RuntimeInstanceCookie { get; set; }

         // A Diagnostics Client that can be used to issue commands to the Application whose connection raise the event. public DiagnosticsClient Client { get; set; }